Texas One-Day Fishing License: Cost, Rules & Where to Buy

 fishing license exemptions explained

-Although most anglers need a permit to fish for a single day, several clear exemptions and reduced-rate options apply: You should know the regulatory specifics so you don’t pay unnecessarily.
+Most anglers need a permit to fish for a single day, but several clear exemptions apply.
+Knowing them can save you money and prevent unnecessary fines.

-Fishing exemptions cover youth, seniors (born before 1/1/1931), supervised intellectually disabled anglers, and reduced-rate blind permits.
+Fishing exemptions cover youth, seniors born before 1/1/1931, supervised intellectually disabled anglers, and reduced-rate permits for legally blind residents.

 Where and How to Buy a One-Day Fishing License